Handbooks

 -

-- The Intra-Conference Transfer Policy will not apply to any WHAC student-athlete whose institution has publicly announced that it will discontinue the sport in which the student-athlete participated.
-The student-athlete will be immediately eligible for certification for participation provided all other eligibility requirements of the Conference and the NAIA are met.
+- The Intra-Conference Transfer Policy will not apply to any WHAC student-athlete whose institution has announced that it will discontinue (see definition below) the sport in which the student-athlete participated.
+The student-athlete will be immediately eligible for certification for participation at another WHAC institution provided all other eligibility requirements of the Conference and the NAIA are met and no release will be required

 - A student who has graduated from a WHAC member institution and transfers to another WHAC institution to enroll in an additional baccalaureate or equivalent degree or second major area of study, or graduate work of any kind (as per NAIA Bylaw Article V, Section B, Item 14) will not be subject to the WHAC intra-conference transfer policy.
 No release will be required, and the student can compete immediately provided all other eligibility requirements of the Conference and the NAIA are met.